Aaront028/vivada/README.md

   </pre>

 3. **Configure Environment Files:**
 - Create `environment.ts` file and configure the settings.
 This file will only be available to you on your local branch and will not be pushed to Gitlab.
+It will save you from re-entering credentials in order for the application to work.
 The file should look something like this

   ```bash
   export const environment = {